-Today’s appearance of the tower is largely a result of postwar reconstruction.
-At present, the castle houses the District Museum with an exhibition of military, the history of the town and the castle, the prehistoric land of Piotrków and the renaissance and baroque interior furnishings.
+Today’s appearance of the castle’s tower is largely the result of post-war reconstruction.
+Currently, it houses the District Museum with an exhibition of military, the history of the town and the castle, prehistory of the Piotrków Land and Renaissance and Baroque interior furnishings.

 Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.

 Pietrzak J., Zamki i dwory obronne w dobrach państwowych prowincji wielkopolskiej, Łódź 2003.

 Widawski J., Miejskie mury obronne w państwie polskim do początku XV wieku, Warszawa 1973.